Okanagan Short Story Contest

 - High School Students – Online Submission Form (no payment needed)

-*Once you submit your payment, you will receive a confirmation number.
-This number is required as part of your submission form.
+*One you submit your payment, you will receive a confirmation number, this is needed as part of your submission form.

 The Okanagan Short Story Contest was originally jointly sponsored by the Central Okanagan Foundation and Okanagan University College.
 In 2006, the contest became a joint project of the two new post-secondary institutions in the valley: Okanagan College and The University of British Columbia’s Okanagan Campus.
 The contest has been held annually since 1997 (with two years missing).
 Support from the contest has come from the George Ryga Centre and CBC Radio One in Kelowna.
 Prizes each year vary, but they have included a cash award, a reading, the publication of the story in a chapbook, excerpts of the stories broadcast on CBC radio, and a weekend retreat at the George Ryga Centre.